The role of primes of good reduction in the Brauer--Manin obstruction: Introduction

 The main focus of this paper is on the field extension $k'/k$ appearing in Bright and Newton's result, with a particular emphasis on K$3$ surfaces.
-We are going to analyse how the reduction type and the absolute ramification index are involved in the possibility for a prime of good reduction to play a role in the Brauer--Manin obstruction to weak approximation. \begin{thm} Let $\ip$ be a prime of good ordinary reduction for $X$ of residue characteristic $p$.
-Assume that the special fibre $Y$ has no non-trivial global $1$-forms, $\h^1(\bar{Y},\Z/p\Z)=0$ and $(p-1)\nmid e_{\ip}$.
-Then the prime $\ip$ does not play a role in the Brauer--Manin obstruction to weak approximation on $X$. \end{thm} In particular, as pointed out in remark \cite[Remark~11.5]{BrightNewton}, if $X$ is a K$3$ surface, then for every prime of good reduction the special fibre is still a K$3$ surface and hence has no non-trivial global $1$-forms and satisfies $\h^1(\overline{Y},\Z/p\Z)=0$.
-It follows from Theorem \ref{thm: ordinary good reduction} that for K$3$ surfaces over number fields, in order for a prime of good ordinary reduction to be involved in the Brauer--Manin obstruction to weak approximation it is necessary that $(p-1)\mid e_{\ip}$.
-In the case of K$3$ surfaces, we analyse also what happens for primes of good non-ordinary reduction. \begin{thm} Let $X$ be a K$3$ surface and $\ip$ be a prime of good non-ordinary reduction for $X$ with $e_{\ip} \leq (p-1)$.
-Then the prime $\ip$ does not play a role in the Brauer--Manin obstruction to weak approximation on $X$. \end{thm} Furthemore, in Section~\ref{subsubsection: On the existence of a Brauer Manin obstruction over a field extension} we improve the result of Theorem~C. In particular, we show that it is always possible to find (over a finite field extension $k'/k$) an element whose order is exactly $p$ and whose evaluation map is non-constant.
+We analyse how the reduction type and the absolute ramification index are involved in the possibility for a prime of good reduction to play a role in the Brauer--Manin obstruction to weak approximation. \begin{thm} Let $\ip$ be a prime of good ordinary reduction for $V$ of residue characteristic $p$.
+Assume that the special fibre at $\ip$, $\mathcal{V}(\ip)$ has no non-trivial global $1$-forms, $\h^1(\overline{\mathcal{V}(\ip)},\Z/p\Z)=0$ and $(p-1)\nmid e_{\ip}$.
+Then the prime $\ip$ does not play a role in the Brauer--Manin obstruction to weak approximation on $V$. \end{thm} As pointed out in \cite[Remark~11.5]{BrightNewton}, if $V$ is a K$3$ surface, then for every prime of good reduction $\ip$ the special fibre is still a K$3$ surface and hence has no non-trivial global $1$-forms and satisfies $\h^1(\overline{\mathcal{V}(\ip)},\Z/p\Z)=0$.
+It follows from Theorem \ref{intro_thm: ordinary good reduction} that for K$3$ surfaces over number fields, in order for a prime of good ordinary reduction to be involved in the Brauer--Manin obstruction to weak approximation it is necessary that $(p-1)\mid e_{\ip}$.
+In the case of K$3$ surfaces, we analyse also what happens for primes of good non-ordinary reduction. \begin{thm} Let $V$ be a K$3$ surface and $\ip$ be a prime of good non-ordinary reduction for $V$ with $e_{\ip} \leq (p-1)$.
+Then the prime $\ip$ does not play a role in the Brauer--Manin obstruction to weak approximation on $V$. \end{thm}

+Furthermore, in Section~\ref{subsubsection: On the existence of a Brauer Manin obstruction over a field extension} we improve the result of Theorem~C under some extra assumption on the crystalline cohomology of the special fibre at a prime $\ip$ of good ordinary reduction.
+In particular, we show that it is always possible to find (over a finite field extension $k'/k$) an element whose order is \emph{exactly} $p$ and whose evaluation map is non-constant, cf. Theorem \ref{thm: obstruction after field extension}.